Medial-EarlySign/MR_Wiki/Blog/tabular_data_analysis.md

 ### Does it work?
 Yes, like magic.
 If you take your validation set, apply these weights, and then plot the distributions of your variables, they will perfectly overlay the distributions of your target test set.
-It is even more **powerful** than that: it aligns the **joint distribution** of all variables, not just their individual marginals.
+It is even more **powerful** than that: it aligns the **joint distribution** of all variables, not just their individual distribution.
 Your weighted validation data becomes practically indistinguishable from the target test data.
 This is a generalization of the single variable we saw earlier and yield the exact same result when the precitor is optimal.

-You can for example this code snippet for generating 2 age distributions: one uniform(validation set), the other random (target test set), with the obvious transformation.
+You can for example look at this code snippet for generating 2 age distributions: one uniform(validation set), the other normal distribution (target test set), with the obvious transformation.
 It is very simple and still rarely used in data analysis.

 <img src="../images/Age_dist.png">